 UUJXN offers many ways to explore a variety of beliefs through our services, vespers, and different small groups.
 We also offer a variety of structured classes, workshop series, book and film circles, religious affinity groups (for exploring specific traditions, such as Buddhism or Wicca), etc. Each month, UUJXN explores a new religious or spiritual theme.

-• Each Sunday morning at 11:00 am, we also hold mixed age RE classes for children and youth to explore the monthly theme through a variety of activities, including stories, rituals, spiritual practices, art, nature, and play.
+• Each Sunday morning at 11:00 am, we also hold mixed age RE classes for children to explore the monthly theme through a variety of activities, including stories, rituals, spiritual practices, art, nature, and play.

 • Each Wednesday evening at 6:30 pm, we hold Vespers online to further explore the monthly theme (or other topics of interest) through reflective discussion.